6thmoon/CurseCatcher/README.md

 ## Version History

+#### `0.2.0`
+- Update transpiler logic for compatibility with other plugins that modify the same section of code.
+	- Now affects curse applied by *Artifact of the Eclipse* (from [`ZetArtifacts`](https://thunderstore.io/package/William758/ZetArtifacts/) & [`DiluvianArtifact`](https://thunderstore.io/package/William758/DiluvianArtifact/)), and the *Artifact of Eclipse 8* introduced in [`EclipseArtifacts`](https://thunderstore.io/package/Judgy/EclipseArtifacts/).
+- Fix issue when reading enabled artifacts as multiplayer client.

 #### `0.1.2` ***- Initial Release***
 - Prevent curse on self-damage.
 Host-only multiplayer support is implemented, but has not been tested extensively.